Sign up with EmailLog in

 Recommended Reading: Crypto Market Cycles Explained

-A growing list of prominent funds and publicly traded companies, such as Tesla, Square, and MicroStrategy, have invested millions or even billions of dollars in Bitcoin as a strategic asset management approach in recent years.
-Moreover, small countries such as El Salvador have even made Bitcoin legal tender.
+• A growing number of major funds, financial institutions and publicly traded companies - such as Tesla, BlackRock, and MicroStrategy - have invested millions or even billions of dollars into Bitcoin as a strategic asset.

 Recommended Reading: What is Bitcoin (BTC)?
 A Beginner’s Guide